Budget Self Catering Aston Bay Accommodation. Cheap Accommodation In Aston Bay With Guest Reviews & Ratings. Budget Holiday Accommodation In Aston Bay

 Aston Bay – Home to the perfect wave!
 With its unique combination of beautiful beaches, endless summers, abundant shells, white gold (calamari) and relaxed lifestyle, its no wonder this town has become world renown.
 Another International attraction is the Billabong Surfing Festival in July each year when surfers from all over the world come to enjoy these flawless formations of rolling surf.
 The safe beaches are perfect for bathing and all water sports, making it a popular weekend getaway and holiday destination.

-The Aston Bay beaches have an impressive and beautiful collection of local shells gathered on the beaches of Aston Bay, as well as shells from other countries.
+The Aston Bay beaches have an impressive and beautiful collection of local shells gathered on the beaches of Paradise Beach, as well as shells from other countries.
 Visitors are welcome to collect shells which are varied and plentiful.
 There are a number of small nature reserves in the area, such as the Kabeljous Estuary and Nature Reserve, which is a walk-about reserve with a safe beach for swimming and excellent fishing opportunities as well as bird watching a small animals.